-Anne Brancaccio, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
+Anne Brancaccio, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of General Internal Medicine.
 Dr. Brancaccio's clinical interests include Veteran's Affairs medical care and caring for older adults.

 Originally from Cincinnati, Dr. Brancaccio holds a bachelor's degree in public policy from the University of Chicago.
 She received her medical degree from the University of Cincinnati College of Medicine, and completed internal medicine residency training at the University of Alabama at Birmingham.